ProAgileAB/agile-team-development/guides/Build-Trust-With-Simple-Questions.md

 *  How many siblings do you have?
 *  Unique experience during your childhood?
 *  What were you longing for during your childhood that you never got?
-*  Favorite hobby?
+*  Favourite hobby?
 *  What was your first job?
 *  What is your most odd job?

 See next page for some ideas on variations on this exercise

 ## Variations
 *  Create a quiz with the answers to some of these questions.
-E.g. "Who was born in Norway".
+E.g., "Who was born in Norway".
 Hand the quiz out.
 Give the team the assignment to rotate and try to fill out the answers to the quiz by interviewing each other

 *  If you are at an offsite, use the quiz approach just as above, but give them the day/weekend or whatever your timeframe is to complete it.